top of page

 Board members work closely with their local foresters and primarily serve as advisory, educational, and facilitating bodies, collaborating on a variety of programs throughout the county and state.

-The State Association, in concert with the county boards, previews proposed legislation and represents the interests of forestry with local, state, and federal legislatures.
+The Maryland Forestry Foundation, in concert with the county boards (chapters), previews proposed legislation and represents the interests of forestry with local, state, and federal legislatures.

 County boards assist the Maryland Forest Service with the promotion of stewardship, conservation, and sustainable use of Maryland's forest resources (urban, suburban and rural), and educate the general public and private forest landowners about the wide range of forest benefits.